A pressure sore is an area of damaged skin and tissue caused by spending long periods of time in bed or in a wheelchair.

 How can I prevent getting a pressure sore?

-- eat healthily and drink plenty of fluids.
+- Eat a healthy diet and drink plenty of fluids.

 Read more about preventing pressure sores.